Photo: Blackstem Plants

 Lily of the Nile

 The 'Headbourne Hybrids' were bred by Lewis Palmer, son of the Earl of Selbourne, in his garden at Headbourne Worthy near Winchester.
-Lewis was a generous chap who gave away many of his seedlings.
-They rapidly became a mainstay of the refined, perennial border.
+Lewis was a generous chap who gave away many of his seedlings so these hybrids rapidly became a mainstay of refined southern English borders.

 Very well drained